junichi11/gimp_psd/README.md

 ## Installation

-Download this repository as a zip file [here](archive/refs/heads/master.zip) and extract it on the extensions folder of the Inkscape(on linux system it's ~/.config/inkscape/extensions) and move 'gimp_psd.inx' one level up, then rename the `gim_psd-<branch-name>` folder to `gimp_psd`.
+Download this repository as a zip file clicking on 'Code' and choosing 'Download ZIP' and extract it on the extensions folder of the Inkscape(on linux system it's ~/.config/inkscape/extensions) and move 'gimp_psd.inx' one level up, then rename the `gim_psd-<branch-name>` folder to `gimp_psd`.